Nanga Parbat: Taliban attack

 On June 23, 2013, about 15 extremist militants wearing Gilgit Scouts uniforms shot and killed ten foreign climbers (one Lithuanian, three Ukrainians, two Slovaks, two Chinese, one Chinese-American, and one Nepali) and one Pakistani guide at Base Camp.
 Another foreign victim was injured.
-The attack occurred at around 1 am and was claimed by a local branch of the Taliban (Tehrik-i-Taliban Pakistan).
+The attack occurred at around 1 AM and was claimed by a local branch of the Taliban (Tehrik-i-Taliban Pakistan).

 Appearances in literature and film

 In the first chapter of Mistress of Mistresses, by E.R.
-Eddison, the narrator compares his now deceased compatriot, Lessingham, to Nanga Parbat in a descriptive passage:
+Eddison, the narrator compares his then-deceased compatriot, Lessingham, to Nanga Parbat in a descriptive passage: